azevedev/paa/README.md

 ## Demo

-Open `index.html` in your browser to use the app.
-No installation required.
+Open `index.html` in your browser to use the app, or access the [demo link](https://azevedev.github.io/paa/)

 ## Usage